rahulvyas11/MadDeals_2.0_REACT/README.md

 #3.
 I have invited you guys onto the Firebase project so any changes can be seen in the FireStore db

+#4.
+I guess we can push to our own branches and then merge with main?